nprapps/dailygraphics/README.md

 $ fab $ENV test.bulk_test:$CSVPATH,screenshot=False
 ```

-Let's say we are using the rendered index page for our graphic and want to enforce Pym communication prior to checking our page.
+Let's say we are using the rendered index page for our graphic and want to enforce `Pym.js` communication prior to checking our page.

 ```
 $ fab $ENV test:path,pymParent=True